steenlknudsen/mojohaus-jaxb-maven-plugin/README.md

 #### b.
 Perform normal deployment of the artifact

-Checkout the release tag on the master branch, rebuild and deploy to the OSS repository server.
+Checkout the release tag on the main branch, rebuild and deploy to the OSS repository server.

     git checkout jaxb-maven-plugin-3.0.0